Pravasta/Pravasta/README.md

 <br>

-- 🌱 I’m currently learning Flutter and Data Analyst - Python
+- 🌱 I’m currently learning Flutter and Data Analyst - Excell & Power BI
 - ⚡ Fun fact: I am a beginner and want to be a hero 😄

 <p align="center">